I am a worried director. I have always paid my bills on time before and now I have a problem that I can't sort out.

 "What should I do?
 What are my duties as a director?"

 The most important thing is not to do nothing and don't panic!
 What you need to do is have a read of all the guides to find out what all the options are.
-If you don't have time then don't worry, give us a call on 08009700539 or 020 7887 2667, explain the situation, and we will happily talk to you for free for 30-40 mins to give advice and to see if we can help.
-We will also come and see you for you no charge and send you our solutions report which will set out your options.
+If you don't have time then don't worry, give us a call on 08009700539 or 020 7887 2667, we can explain the situation, and happily talk to you for free to give advice and to see if we can help.
+We will also come and see you for you no charge and send you our solutions report which sets out your options.

 Directors duties and responsibilities in insolvency

 In law, if a company is insolvent then the directors have a duty to the creditors not themselves or the shareholders.
 As such, the first thing to to do is establish whether the company is insolvent.
 We have an online insolvency test to help you establish this.
 If your business is insolvent then you must act to ensure that you do not make the creditors' situation worse.
 Some directors are guilty of willfully piling up debt with no hope of paying back creditors - by doing this they are risking an action for wrongful trading that can lead to disqualification and personal liability for the company's debts.
 Some directors breach their duty to creditors by removing assets from premises or selling assets to another company at less than full price.
 This is known as a transaction at an undervalue, and can be reversed by the liquidator.

 Because of these regulations it is imperative that you seek advice before embarking on such a transaction.